 Annual National Conferences of IASSTD are being conducted in different parts of India.
 The Annual National Conference of IASSTD held at Calcutta in 1993 received the blessings of Mother Theresa in person.

 Dr.Govindan Nair Memorial Prize Competition and Dr.P.S.Ranganathan Memorial Prize Competition are two of the competitions that are being conducted every year for the benefit of the Post-Graduates.
-Besides these, several Guest Lectures, Scientific Sessions, Poster Sessions, Scientific Quiz Programmes also form part of the Annual National Conferences of IASSTD & AIDS.
+Scientific Quiz competition for Postgraduate students was named after Dr.H.C.Mohanty in the year 2010 Poster Sessions was named after our founder patron Dr C.N.Sowmini from the year 2014 Besides these, several Guest Lectures, Scientific Sessions, Panel discussions also form part of the Annual National Conferences of IASSTD & AIDS.

 Our bi-annual Journal - the Journal of Sexually Transmitted Diseases (IJSTD) was started in 1980 under the Editorship of Late Dr.Sardarilal.
 The author of the best article published in IJSTD is awarded the prestigious 'Dr. Sardarilal Award'.
 This award is presented annually at the National Conference of IASSTD & AIDS.